benfrankel/sdmx_explorer/README.md

 ## License

-The source code in this repository is provided under the [MIT License](./LICENSE-MIT.txt)
+The source code in this repository is made available under the [MIT License](./LICENSE-MIT.txt).